the-teachingRSE-project/competencies/summarised_competencies.md

 Researchers, however, often lack the skills to use specialised software for their research, let alone write it.
 If they come from a non-technical domain, they may also struggle to know what to ask when trying to request help from and interact with more experienced colleagues.
-A gap still exists in academic education, as many curricula do not sufficiently prepare students in this regard, therefore students and researchers fill this gap by themselves.
+A digital literacy gap still exists in academic education, which students and researchers have to fill by themselves.

 Researchers investing increasing amounts of their time developing their \ac{SE}
 skills to support their research work can find themselves with little time to do the research